data-lessons/library-data-intro-DEPRECATED/lesson-materials/LibCarp-introtodata-handout.md

 - `\w` matches and part of word character (equivalent to [A-Za-z0-9_] )
 - `\s` matches any space, tab, or newline
 - `\b` adds a word boundary
-- `^` defines the start of the string.
+- `^` asserts the position at the start of the line.
 So what you put after it will only match the first characters of a line or contents of a cell.
-- `$` defines the end of the string.
+- `$` asserts the position at the end of the line.
 So what you put after it will only match the last character of a line of contents of a cell.
 - `*` matches when the preceding character appears any number of times including zero
 - `+` matches when the preceding character appears any number of times excluding zero
 - `?` matches when the preceding character appears one or zero times